miking-lang/miking/README.md

 UC types have many different intrinsic functions (built-in functions), where some of them are only valid for some of the 6 specific collection types.
 Moreover, there are some operations defined on the *composition* of collection types.
 For instance, a matrix can be defined as a sequence of sequences, where matrix multiplication is defined on such a type.

-## MCore+
+## Pure MCore

-MCore+ extends MCore with a number of syntactic sugar extensions.
+MCore is an extension to Pure MCore that includes various syntactic sugar extensions.
+The main extensions are:

+* Inference of self variables.

+* Syntactic sugar for `let in` and `if` expressions.

+* An implicit definition of the default module with self variable `root`.

 ### Inference of Self Variables

-The following program in MCore+
+The following program in MCore

 ```
 let m1 = {
   let foo = 7
 }
 let x = m1.foo  // x contains value 7
 ```
-is a syntactic simplification, where the self variables have been derived.
-In the following MCore version, the two self variables `s` and `root` are explicit.
+is a syntactic simplification of Pure MCore, where the self variables have been derived.
+In the following version, the two self variables `s` and `root` are explicit.

 ```
 let m1 = self s {